Why is my account locked?

 - Using the temporary password you receive, log in to your account.
 The controls to create a new password appear.

-- Fill out the Reset Password controls as follows:
+- Fill out the Reset Password fields as follows:

-- In the Current Password field, type the temporary password that the system emailed to you when you requested a password reset.
+- In the Current Password field, enter the temporary password that the system emailed to you when you requested a password reset.

-- In the New Password field, type a new password to replace the temporary password you were sent.
+- In the New Password field, enter a new password to replace the temporary password you were sent.

-- In the Confirm Password field, type the new password a second time to confirm it.
+- In the Confirm Password field, enter the new password a second time to confirm it.

 - Click the Change Password button.
 The system changes your password and logs you into your account.